 This course will provide students with a broad overview of the technology available for businesses.
 Systems and application of various types of electronic commerce entities will be discussed with a practical approach to their usage.
 The paradigm shift of technology in business, including the intranet, extranet and Internet, will be discussed.
 Additional topics covered include legal issues, personnel and staffing, video-teleconferencing and databases.
 Students are expected to have a working knowledge of computers.
-Prerequisites: MRKT5000 and completion of required foundation courses
+Prerequisites: Completion of required foundation courses.
+Quarter Credit Hours 4.5